x402 Payment Protocol

 Pricing

-Per-call, in USDC on Solana mainnet. $0.001 default, tiered up to $0.010 for the heaviest endpoints.
-Hit GET https://x402-api.vybenetwork.xyz/ for the live, authoritative price table — the SDK reads it on startup, no hardcoding needed.
+Per-call, in USDC. $0.003 default, tiered up to $0.030 for the heaviest endpoints.
+Same dollar amount on Solana or Base — pay on whichever chain you're funded on.
+Hit GET https://x402-api.vybenetwork.xyz/ for the live, authoritative price table; the SDK reads it on startup so prices aren't hardcoded.

 curl https://x402-api.vybenetwork.xyz/